-It is expected that you will attend one-hour virtual computer lab each week, and that you attend or listen to the lecture recordings.
+It is expected that you will attend a one-hour computer lab each week, and that you attend or listen to the lecture recordings.

-As per the University's policy students are expected to be availa ble for all assessment items held during the semester, including the examination period.
+As per the University's policy students are expected to be available for all assessment items held during the semester.